arnelenero/simpler-state/docs/recipe-transforms.md

 ## Optimization

-To further enhance the app's performance, it is always a good idea to memoize the transform and equality functions.
+To further enhance the app's performance, it is always a good idea to _memoize_ the transform and equality functions.
 We can choose from various techniques, such as:
-- defining the functions outside the component
+- defining them outside the component
-- placing the functions alongside the entity and its actions
+- placing them alongside the entity and its actions
 - using React's `useCallback` hook to keep them inside the component

 SimpleR State is unopinionated, so it's all up to you to decide.